Colleen Macleod Professor of Animal Welfare at Department of Veterinary Medicine, University of Cambridge

 Professor Morton has sat on working groups at the Nuffield Institute in the UK, and at the Hastings Centre and the Kennedy Institute in the USA, reporting on animal experimentation.
 He was the prime author of the OECD’s Guidance Document on the Recognition, Assessment, and Use of Clinical Signs as Humane Endpoints for Experimental Animals Used in Safety Evaluation.
 He sat on several human and animal research ethics committees and runs workshops for ethics committees on animal research and project evaluation.
 He chaired the UK’s Joint Working Group on Refinement, and is a scientific and ethics reviewer for EU funding applications and various peer reviewed international journals, and is the author of over 200 scientific papers.
 He received the Commander of the Most Excellent Order of the British Empire (CBE) on Animal Welfare.

-University Senior Lecturer in Farm Animal Health and Production; Fellow & Director of Studies in Pre-clinical and Clinical Veterinary Medicine
+University of Cambridge Senior Lecturer in Farm Animal Health and Production; Fellow & Director of Studies in Pre-clinical and Clinical Veterinary Medicine

 Gareth graduated in Agricultural Sciences from the University of Nottingham and then completed a PhD in Animal Behaviour and Reproduction at the University of Leeds before undertaking Research Fellowships at the Universities of Western Australia and Melbourne.
 He then qualified as a Veterinary Surgeon at the Universities of Melbourne and Bristol before working in mixed and specialist pig practice in the UK and New Zealand.
 He returned to the UK in 2001 to work as a Veterinary Officer in MAFF / Defra during the FMD outbreak in Cumbria and beyond.
 He has previously held Senior Lectureships at Sydney, Massey and Harper Adams Universities and also taught at the Universities of Aberdeen and Liverpool.
 He moved to the Department of Veterinary Medicine at Cambridge in 2004 where he undertakes teaching and research in Animal Health and Welfare.